gsaffouri/amazon-eks/README.md

 ### Assumptions

-- You're running this from a *nix Operating System
 - You have the proper permissions to deploy the referenced resources in your AWS account
-- You have the above mentioned version of Terraform and AWS CLI installed
+- You have the above version of Terraform and AWS CLI mentioned in the [Requirements](https://github.com/chadwickcloudservices/amazon-eks#requirements) section installed

 ### Usage